adaltas/node-csv/doc/parser.md

 ---

-The library extend the EventEmitter and emit the following events:
+The library extend the [EventEmitter][event] and emit the following events:

 *   *row*
   Emitted by the parser on each line with the line content as an array of fields.